jhpyle/docassemble/_docs/functions.md

 Note that it is important to use the `p` form of [Jinja2] markup, or else the contents of the included document will not be visible.
-The template tax must also be by itself on a line, and the `include_docx_template()` function must be by itself within a [Jinja2] `p` tag, and not combined with the `+` operator with any other text.
+The template text must also be by itself on a line, and the `include_docx_template()` function must be by itself within a [Jinja2] `p` tag, and not combined with the `+` operator with any other text.